 New Technology Could Massively Increase the Efficiency of Cannabinoid Extraction

 Abattis Bioceuticals has announced the successful completion of experiments utilizing column chromatography for cannabinoid extraction.The experiments assessed the feasibility of applying the technology for the extraction of CBD, THC and THCA from industrial hemp and cannabis.
 Throughputs, yields, purity and terpene profiles were also part of the scope of work performed at our facility, Northern Vine Labs.
 Bench scale runs were carried out in conjunction with confirmatory larger scale runs of up to 75 kilograms of biomass per day.
-The technology is already being used in an industrial scale capacity of up to 50,000 kilograms of biomass per day.
+The technology is already being used in an industrial scale capacity of up to 50,000 kilograms of biomass per day and now sits alongside the best cannabis extraction methods for marijuana concentrates.
 The developer of the technology is now preparing to work with key partners to start isolating cannabinoids for the upcoming Canadian legalized market.

 “The extraction method using proprietary polymers has very distinct competitive advantages over traditional methods,” said Rob Abenante, President and CEO of Abattis.
 “The technology is capable of extraction on an industrial scale, which delivers significant cost advantages.
 It is also capable of separating cannabinoids on a molecular level which allows for the extraction of pure isolates such as CBD and THCA and even the separation of pesticides from the biomass.”

 Abattis confirms the following results from performed by the technology owner, Frank Zhu and his team:

 • The quantitative recovery measurement showed 99% recovery of all cannabinoids from the biomass material.
 These yields are better than conventional methods that generally only yield up to 80%.

 • Confirmed separation of THC, THCA and CBD from a series of cannabis strains.